davidemodolo/LLMs_for_Agent_Planning/README.md

 LAST NOTES:
 if full raw, impossible, random weighted goes to the goal

+check attention when map in the prompt https://github.com/jessevig/bertviz

 When generating goal keep in mind something

 find the closest cell and give me the action to go there (plot as the bigger distance between the goal is source fo uncertainty)